Many lenders are taking a number of weeks (sometimes months) to approve loans at the moment.

 This is called an approval-in-principle (AIP) or pre-approval.

-Arranging a written pre-approval with a bank (via a mortgage broker) gives borrowers a higher level of certainty that, if they go ahead and purchase a property, that the bank will ultimately unconditionally approve a loan to fund that property.
+Arranging a written pre-approval with a bank (via a mortgage broker) gives borrowers a higher level of certainty that, if they go ahead and purchase a property, the bank will ultimately unconditionally approve a loan to fund that property.

 Pre-approvals do not attract any fees (they are free) and you are not obligated to use that lender or borrow the pre-approved amount.